Can I modify child support or custody orders after the divorce?

 • Grounds for modification include but aren’t limited to: parents agreeing or one parent moving, remarrying, being deployed, or neglecting the child.

 You may be able to modify child support or custody orders after a divorce.
-In New York, you must prove that there’s been a change in circumstances that warrants this modification.
-Many parents find a family lawyer essential to custody modification, especially when the other parent is abusive or uncooperative.
+In New York, you must prove that there’s been a change in circumstances since your initial custody order went into effect that warrants this modification.
+The person who requests the modification is responsible for presenting evidence that a substantial change has occurred.

 Both parents agree to the modification